stavik31/Citizen-Centric-Human-Resource-Mangement-System/project-proposal.md

 : Measurability is an important part of agile processes.
 In agile software development, teams assign points to individual tasks and use historic data to determine their future workload capabilities.
 To effectively guide human capital reallocation, smart city managers must also have access to such metrics.
 By combining publicly available occupational statistics and input from the managers themselves, this system will predict future human capital requirements and use them to guide the citizenry towards filling potential gaps.

-Encourage reskilling and upskilling by gamifying the process : When a gap in the city's workforce is identified, the system will select individuals that possess skills related to the newly needed capabilities and offer them the option to exploring reskilling.
+Encourage reskilling and upskilling by gamifying the process : When a gap in the city's workforce is identified, the system will select individuals that possess skills related to the newly needed capabilities and offer them the option to explore reskilling.
 Once a user has expressed interest in changing their occupation, the system will provide a roadmap that they can follow to reach their new goal.
 As users complete educational material or certifications recommended by the system, their progress will be tracked and can be viewed at any time.
 For particularly in-demand skills, smart city managers will have the option to place bounties on educational content that they want to drive more engagement towards.

 ## Scope